CRamsan/auraxiscontrolcenter-legacy/README.md

 License
 =======
-This application is governed by the MIT License, you can read more about it below:
+This application uses the MIT License for the source code and where explicitly stated.
+The images provided by SOE were retrieved from https://census.soe.com/ and SOE reserves all rights and title.

 The MIT License (MIT)